Stack of books next to blocks that read FAFSA and hand with red reminder ribbon

 9. Always complete the FAFSA

-Even if you feel your family’s income is high, Joe DePaulo, cofounder and CEO of College Ave Student Loans, says you need to apply.
+Even if you feel your family’s income is high, you need to apply, says Joe DePaulo, co-founder and CEO of College Ave Student Loans.
 “Many factors—not just household income—go into determining how much aid students receive,” he says.
 The number of people in the household, child support costs, and home equity can also impact a student’s award package.
 Minimally, DePaulo says most undergraduate students qualify for unsubsidized federal loans, and since access to these loans is not need based, your income doesn’t matter.
-Plus, if your student does need to borrow, those Federal Direct Loans are the best place to start since they have low fixed interest rates and repayment protections.
+Plus, if you do need to borrow, Federal Direct Loans are the best place to start since they have low fixed interest rates and repayment protections compared to private loans.

 10. Sign with your FSA ID

 Do not skip this step!
-When filing the FAFSA online, both parents and the student must sign electronically with their FSA ID in order for the application to process.
+When filing the FAFSA online, both parents and the student must sign electronically with their FSA ID in order for the application to be processed.
+Without both signatures, your FAFSA will be considered incomplete and you could miss out on valuable aid opportunities.

 Related: 7 Things You Need to Do Before Filing the FAFSA

 There are a lot of moving parts when it comes to filling out the FAFSA.
 Make sure you’re armed with all the knowledge you need to fill out your application efficiently and as accurately as possible.
-Being meticulous and careful with the FAFSA will ensure you get the most amount possible back on your aid offers.
+Being meticulous, careful, and timely with the FAFSA will ensure you get the best aid offers possible.

 Like what you’re reading?